Ed Dobson

-Ed Dobson (December 29, 1949 – December 26, 2015) was a long-serving Northern Irish-American pastor, a University of Virginia Ed.
-D. in higher education, a popular founding dean of Liberty University, and an early executive at the Moral Majority.
-He went on from the early decade of work with Jerry Falwell to grow disillusioned with Christian participation in the political process, and to spend 18 years as pastor of Calvary Church, a Grand Rapids, Michigan megachurch.
-He was a nationally known author and speaker on Christian and other issues, including after being diagnosed with ALS in 2000.
+Edward George Dobson (29 December 1949 – 26 December 2015) was an American minister from Northern Ireland, a founding dean of Liberty University, and an early executive at the Moral Majority.
+After a decade of work with Jerry Falwell he became disillusioned with Christian participation in the political process, and to spend 18 years as pastor of Calvary Church, a megachurch in Grand Rapids, Michigan.
+He was an author and speaker on Christian and other issues, including after being diagnosed with ALS in 2000.

-Early life and education
+Early life

-Born Edward G. Dobson on December 29, 1949, in Northern Ireland, Dobson was a pastor's son and came to the United States in 1964 at the age of 14.
+Born Edward George Dobson on 29 December 1949, in Northern Ireland, Dobson was a pastor's son and came to the United States in 1964 at the age of 14.

-Dobson earned a BA (1970) and an MA (1972) from Bob Jones University, and an Ed.
-D. (1986) in higher education from the University of Virginia.

 Career

-As Dean Merrill stated in Christianity Today in 1997,[Dobson] arrived in Lynchburg at age 23.
-His first job was to be Liberty University’s dean of men, but before long he was also teaching New Testament survey, coaching the soccer team, and taking on more administrative duties.
-In time, Dobson was named vice president for student life as well as associate pastor of Thomas Road Baptist Church.
-When the Moral Majority was organized [by Jerry Falwell] in June 1979, he was on the board.
+He became Liberty University’s dean of men at age 23, later becoming vice president for student life and an associate pastor of Thomas Road Baptist Church.
+When Jerry Falwell started the Moral Majority in June 1979, he was on the board.

-As a founding dean of Liberty University, Dobson was popular [with students and colleagues].
-Journalist Merrill goes on to state, "Three years later [ca. 1982], the premiere issue of Fundamentalist Journal [a new Falwell-founded publication] listed him as one of two senior editors, and he became editor-in-chief two and a half years after that."
-In the same time frame, Dobson and another Liberty faculty member, Ed Hindson, effectively ghost-wrote Falwell's The Fundamentalist Phenomenon.
+In the early 1980s he was a senior editor of Fundamentalist Journal, a new Falwell-founded publication, and he became editor-in-chief in the mid-1980s In the same time frame, Dobson and another Liberty faculty member, Ed Hindson, effectively ghost-wrote Falwell's The Fundamentalist Phenomenon.

-By the late 1980s, Dobson had expressed what he acknowledges as disillusionment toward Christian participation in the political process, and he moved away from fundamentalism toward mainstream evangelicalism, deciding that the rationale behind the Moral Majority had been wrongheaded—that to a significant degree cultural problems could not be remedied through the political process.
-In 1987, Dobson left Liberty (just as Falwell became responsible for the empire of failed televangelist Jim Bakker).
+By the late 1980s Dobson said he was disillusioned with Christian participation in the political process, and he moved away from fundamentalism toward mainstream evangelicalism.
+He decided that the rationale behind the Moral Majority had been wrong and that to a significant degree cultural problems could not be remedied through the political process.

-Dobson took the position of senior pastor at Calvary Church in Grand Rapids, Michigan, where he would remain for eighteen years (1987–2005).
-While pastor there, Dobson mentored a number of young men who had recently entered the ministry or were considering doing so, including Rob Bell, Michael Hidalgo, Jim Samra, Brett Werner, and Marvin Williams.
-During Dobson's pastorate, Calvary planted Mars Hill Bible Church, which would be led by Rob Bell.
+In 1987 Dobson left Liberty.
+He was senior pastor at Calvary Church in Grand Rapids, Michigan from 1987–2005.